Interns Bring Energy, Vision, to Delaware’s Open Data Portal

 Gochiashvili leveraged his passion for education by developing a comprehensive data dashboard for the Delaware school system.
 “My project involved analyzing various datasets and crafting charts that narrate a compelling story for educators, school executives, parents, and students, all presented on an engaging dashboard,” he explained.

-His analysis of existing data yielded fresh insights into enrollment and dropout trends, and correlations between educator salaries and their years of experience.
+His analysis of existing data yielded fresh insights into enrollment and dropout trends, and correlations between educators' salaries and years of experience.

 Parvina